doctrine-extensions/DoctrineExtensions/doc/translatable.md

 ## Translatable Entity example:

-**Note:** that Translatable interface is not necessary, except in cases there you need to identify entity as being Translatable.
+**Note:** that Translatable interface is not necessary, except in cases where you need to identify an entity as being Translatable.
 The metadata is loaded only once then cache is activated

 ``` php